telerik/blazor-docs/getting-started/vs-code-integration/new-project-wizard.md

 * **Start from Template** - the wizard provides a set of predefined project templates:
     * **CRUD, Form, Chart**&mdash;A small app that showcases the Telerik UI Data Grid, Chart, and forms validation.
 The Grid also uses a basic CRUD service which is a common pattern for data updates in real applications.
-    * **Dashboard**&mdash;A basic dashboard layout that uses the TileLayout component for customizable dashboards, and showcases several ways individual blocks (tiles) can fetch data.
+    * **Dashboard**&mdash;A basic dashboard that showcases the Telerik UI TileLayout component and how individual blocks (tiles) can fetch data.
     * **Admin**&mdash;A small app that shows a dashboard for admin.
 The app uses some of the main Telerik UI components like the [Data Grid]({%slug grid-overview%}), [Chart]({%slug components/chart/overview%}), [TileLayout]({%slug tilelayout-overview%}), [Form]({%slug form-overview%}), and more.

 ## Configuring the Project